keerthibalan/docker_ubuntu22.04_mongo_shell/README.md

 # Prerequstics

 Docker desktop for windows
-Install docker for RHEL or ubunut
+Install docker for RHEL or ubunutu server

 # Build the docker image
 clone the repo and go to the directory in your local system